Achievable logoAchievable logo

 The Internal Revenue Service (IRS)

 The IRS is a well-known government institution.
-Millions of Americans file their taxes yearly and sometimes owe considerable amounts to the IRS.
-This institution fulfills the following roles on behalf of the federal government:
+Millions of Americans file taxes each year and may owe significant amounts to the IRS.
+The IRS performs the following roles on behalf of the federal government:

 • Collecting taxes